User Guide Cancel

 Convert Vector Art Footage to Shape

-To convert a vector art footage layer to shape layer, choose Layer > CreateCreate Shapes from Vector Layer.
+To convert a vector art footage layer to a shape layer, choose Layer > CreateCreate Shapes from Vector Layer.
 A matching shape layer appears above the footage layer, and the footage layer is muted.

 • Not all features of Illustrator files are currently preserved.
-Examples include: opacity, images, and gradients.
+Examples include opacity, images, and gradients.

 • Converted shapes ignore PAR overrides specified in the Interpret Footage dialog box.